If you’ve recently been screened for breast cancer, you may have seen the term atypical ductal hyperplasia (ADH) in your results.

 A diagnosis of ADH doesn’t mean that you have breast cancer.
 However, these unusual cells are more likely to turn into cancer.
 This means that you have a higher risk of developing breast cancer.

-If you’ve received an ADH diagnosis, you have a few options for your next steps.
-In most cases, your doctor will likely suggest just keeping an eye on the affected breast and coming in for regular screenings to make sure nothing’s changed.
-Since there’s no way of knowing if or when someone with ADH will develop cancer in the future, make sure you follow your doctor’s recommendations for more frequent screenings.
+In most cases, your doctor will likely suggest just keeping an eye on the affected breast and coming in for regular screenings to ensure nothing’s changed.

-You can also make lifestyle changes to reduce your risk of developing breast cancer.
+Adopting certain lifestyle changes can also help reduce your risk of developing breast cancer.
 These include:

 - reducing your alcohol intake